 4. St. Michael’s Cave

 Rumored to be the home to a tunnel connecting Gibraltar to Morocco, St Michael’s Cave is a great place to wander around, wonder about its mysteries, and even take in a show.
 They allow for weddings and other rentals here as well.
 Miss.
 Gibraltar was even crowned here one year.

 It is lit up by multi-colored lights, making it easier to admire the many massive stalactites and stalagmites.
 We’ve seen a few caves during our explorations, and while the area we were allowed to walk through wasn’t very long, it was one of the most beautiful caves we’ve seen.
 It was fun to imagine the monkeys possibly making their way through the depths of St. Michael’s Cave from Morocco.

-While the Great Siege Tunnels themselves are more impressive than beautiful, some of the views are really stunning.
+While the Great Siege Tunnels themselves are more impressive due to the military history than beautiful, some of the views are really stunning.
 We didn’t have time to walk all the way through.
 But we enjoyed looking out at the city after getting a peek into the past.
 (The large plot below the airstrip in the photo below is the city cemetery).

 The World War II Tunnels are another interesting historic attraction with a unique history that shows Gibraltar’s strategic importance in wartime.
 The tunnels housed a 16,000-strong garrison with provisions, which basically amounted to an underground city.

 In another cave, a famous Neanderthal skull was also found, leading to an even deeper historical significance in the area.